Connect with others who understand.

 Myelin protects axons in the CNS.
 Axons are extensions of individual neurons (nerve cells), which allow them to communicate with other cells.
 Most axons are protected by myelin, similar to how electrical wire is protected by its coating.

-The normal transmission of nerve signals allows our bodies to carry out normal functions without our having to think about it.
-This includes seeing, hearing, and controlling our bodily functions.
+The transmission of nerve signals allows your body to carry out normal functions without your having to think about it.
+This includes seeing, hearing, and controlling bodily functions.

 Researchers believe that in MS, the immune system responds abnormally, producing inflammation in the CNS.
 This inflammation then damages both myelin and oligodendrocytes, the cells that create myelin.